adaltas/node-parameters/README.md

 -   *ip*, IP address where Cloud9 will serve from.
 Default to `"127.0.0.1"`.
 -   *port*, Port number where Cloud9 will serve from.
 Default to `3000`.
 -   *workspace*, path to the workspace that will be loaded in Cloud9, Default to `Shell.set('project_dir')`.
+-   *detach*, Preserve the Cloud9 process when exiting the shell, only apply in shell mode.
--   *stdout*, writable stream or file path to redirect cloud9 stdout.
+-   *stdout*, Writable stream or file path to redirect cloud9 stdout.
--   *stderr*, writable stream or file path to redirect cloud9 stderr.
+-   *stderr*, Writable stream or file path to redirect cloud9 stderr.

 Exemple: